szogyenyid/joulenne/README.md

 - `--csv`: Output the results in CSV format.
 - `--cycles COUNT`: Specify the number of cycles (default: 1).
 - `--interval SECONDS`: Specify the interval in seconds (default: 15).
+- `--nosys`: Skip the measurement of idle energy consumption.
 - `--runner COMMAND`: Specify the command for executing the test files.
 - `--test-dir DIRECTORY`: Specify the directory containing the test files.
 - `--verbose`: Enable verbose mode.